akaraaslan04/mail-script/README.md

 - The script includes heuristics to handle CSVs that lack exact headers, and a safe template formatter that avoids interpreting CSS braces as format placeholders.

+## Logging

+The script will create two runtime CSV logs in the working directory (these files are ignored by Git by default):

+- `sent_emails.csv` — appended for each message formatted/sent.
+Columns:
+	1. timestamp (UTC, ISO format)
+ 2. recipient_email
+ 3. recipient_name
+ 4. subject
+ 5. body (full rendered HTML/text)

+- `failed_emails.csv` — appended for each failed or skipped message.
+Columns:
+	1. timestamp (UTC, ISO format)
+ 2. recipient_email
+ 3. recipient_name
+ 4. subject
+ 5. body
+ 6. reason (error message or reason for skip)

+These files are added to `.gitignore` to avoid accidental commits of participant data.

 ## License

 MIT